 A theme contains the details for visual presentation of your application.
 Changing a theme changes how your application looks.
 A theme can be applied to an entire application or to a UI Flow.

-The default OutSystems themes are an integral part of from OutSystems Mobile UI Framework and OutSystems Web UI Framework.
-The frameworks enable quick development and implementation of best practices.
-Both frameworks have many patterns, such as Carousel, ChatMessage, AnimatedLabel, Wizard, Columns4 and many more.
-The themes work well with the scaffolding, so you can quickly create CRUD interfaces, insert screens by dragging entities to UI Flows and use other accelerators.
-The UI frameworks are optimized for performance, which is particularly important in mobile development.
+The default OutSystems Themes are part of the OutSystems UI Framework.
+The OutSystems UI Themes work well with scaffolding, so you can quickly create CRUD interfaces, insert screens by dragging entities to UI Flows and use other accelerators.
+The OutSystems UI Framework is optimized for performance, which is particularly important in mobile development.

-The themes in the OutSystems UI framework follow a structure which is based on the platform screen requirements.
-Each theme has a list of blocks (for example, a header block) and each block consists of one or more placeholders (header title, header search...).
+The themes in the OutSystems UI framework follow a structure which is based on the screen requirements of an OutSystems app.
+Each Theme includes several Blocks (for example, a Header block) and each Block consists of one or more Placeholders (for example, Header Title and Header Search).

-What follows is a simplified graph showing how a new theme inherits the layout from the base theme, and how the platform uses the blocks and placeholders to generate a page.
-The main layout has placeholders whose content are blocks (the Header placeholder will be replaced by the content generated in the Header block).
+The following diagram shows how a new Theme inherits the layout from the base Theme, and how the platform uses the Blocks and Placeholders to generate a page.
+The main layout has Placeholders whose content are Blocks (the Header placeholder will be replaced by the content generated in the Header block).
 The CSS is also inherited from the base theme, but can be overridden by the application CSS.

-Different types of the screen will require different blocks to function correctly within the platform.
-Here is the table which specifies the required blocks for screens in web applications:
+Different types of Screen require different Blocks.
+The following table specifies the required Blocks for the different type of Screens in web applications:

 |Type of Screen||Web Block|